kayalvaer/milestone3_kay-alvaer/static/testing/TESTING.md

 ## USER STORIES

+_**As an employee I want:**_

-1. As a user, I want to easily understand the main purpose of the site and learn more about the organisation.
+1. - As a user, I want to virtually understand the main purpose of the site and understand the aim of the compant services.

-- **TEST**: After the users load the page the first thing sees on the home page is a brief explanation of what they will encounter on the website.
+- **TEST**: When site is opened the home page presents a carousel with images related to the services the site hopes to achieve.

-2. As a user, I want to easily to sign up to the website.
+2.  - As a user, I want to easily sign up to the website.

-- **TEST**: Also in the home, there are two buttons redirecting to the Sign Up page and large screens and one button on small screens.
+- **TEST**: There are two buttons in the home page carousel redirecting to the Register and Sign Up page and the navigation is clearly stated with the same functionality.

-3. As a user, I want to easily log in on my account.
+3. - As a user, I want to easily Sign in on the site on all pages.

-- **TEST**: With two clicks the users can easily login into their accounts.
+- **TEST**: The two big bright buttons is easily visible for the users to easily login into their accounts.

-4. As a user, I want to write personal summaries and main insights about the books I'm reading or already read
+4. - As a user, I want to be able to and and write epics and user stories after a retrospective, so that if one team member is not available the work can be done.

-- **TEST**: After the user creates an account or login into it, they will be redirected to the Profile page, where they create personal book reviews, they write whatever they want in these reviews.
+- **TEST**: Having been registered and being able to login the user is permitted to add new epic list, edit all the added inputs and also delete such.
+This is open incase one of the members is not availble.

-5. As a user, I want to create a list of books and share with other users.
+5. - As a user, I want to view a list of epics and be able to edit or mark them done as per our team´s agreement of finished projects.

-- **TEST**: On the Best Books page, the users can create any lists of books they want.
-When creating the list they have the option to share it or not, if they decide to share, it will be seen by other users on the Discover page.
+- **TEST**: Agile framework have processes that includes defining complete and considering a project done.
+This is supposed to be agreed upon by the team members and all must adhere to the promise of following it through.
+Once an epic is completed and after the final retrospective anyone in the team can tick click it as complete.
+The team share the process.

-6. As a user, I want to find list of books from other people and get inspired to read other books.
+6. - As a user, I want to see a list of epics and relevant details for epics so that i know what projets are not completed yet.

-- **TEST**: As mention before, on the Discover page the users can see lists of books shared by other users.
-Clicking on the lists the users will be redirected to a page where they can see the books.
-BY clicking on one of the books they will be redirect to a page where they can see the books in more detail and also buttons that will redirect to a vendor.

-7. As a user, I want to easily find a way to buy the books in the lists.

-- **TEST**: When the user adds a new book to a list, there is an input field where they can add the URL to a vendor, the users can add up to three vendors for future comparison.
+- **TEST**: As mention before, projects or epics in an agile team are put forward to the team to make decisions on deadlines and who will take what task.That means that all epics and stories must be transparent when released by the product manager and user stories will help to create the tasks and deadlines.

-8. As a user, I want to easily update or delete old book summaries and lists of books.
+7. - As a user, I want to update or delete lists as per the team morals.

-- **TEST**: There are buttons where the user can update or delete any book summary or list of books they want.
-It's important to say that if the user decides to share a list of books, only the creator of the list will be able to update or delete the list.
+- **TEST**: There are buttons where the user can update or delete details and it helps if a team members is sick, out of work or just not available

+_**Developer**_

+8. - As a developer, I want to provide a platform where the user can add epics.

+- **TEST**: The app provides an option for employees to add epics in the

+8. - As a developer, I want to provide a platform where the CRUD functionality if fulfilled to meet employee expectations.

+- **TEST**:

+8. - As a developer, I want to provide a platform where user can see and share new and existing epics.

+- **TEST**:

+8. - As a developer, I want to provide a platform which interacts with the users and alerts them, so that their can be aware of their actions.

+- **TEST**:

+8. - As a developer, I want to create an enjoyable, and easy to use platform that makes the user enjoy using it frequently.

+- **TEST**:

 ## Navigation links redirect to the desired pages
 - Checked if all links in the navigation bar and check if they redirect to the desired pages.